1905 Detroit Tigers season

+The 1905 Tigers posted a run differential of -97, the lowest ever by a team with a winning record, breaking the previous record of -81 held by the 1882 Detroit Wolverines; the Tigers lost 48 games by 3 or more runs.

 Regular season

 The 1905 Tigers were outscored by their opponents 602 to 512, the largest negative run differential ever for a Major League team with a winning record.
 The team's attendance at Bennett Park was 193,384, eighth out of the eight teams in the AL.